 - Your water filter is of good quality, works properly, and filters biological as well as chemical contaminants

 If the problem is more serious or is not alleviated by changes to the habitat, it's best to check with the vet.
 While it's possible for you to remove fungi and algae from your turtle's shell, it's easy to injure the shell.
 It's best to have an expert handle the problem.
 Your vet may also be able to diagnose an underlying medical issue and prescribe medication.

 One of the more common treatments for shell rot is debriding: a process of gently cleaning off the rotten shell and then treating the underlying tissue with antibiotics such as silver sulfadiazine cream.
 Vets may also give the turtle an injection of ceftazidime or another antibiotic.
 Some turtles need regular debriding (along with a proper habitat and nutrition) while the shell heals.
-If the turtle's shell is actually fractured or has deep rot, vets are often able to patch the shell until it grows back on its own.
+If the turtle's shell is fractured or has deep rot, vets are often able to patch the shell until it grows back on its own.
 It may take months for a shell injury to return to normal.

 If you are cleaning the shell yourself, use a very soft scrubber such as a soft toothbrush and work very slowly and carefully.
 If you don't have access to antibiotic cream, another option is an antibacterial ointment such as Betadine or Povidone-Iodine.
 Once debrided, a turtle should be kept dry and warm for a few days, but with access to a small bowl of water for drinking.
 This process may have to be repeated several times over the course of a few weeks.
 If, after several debridings and use of antibacterial ointment, your turtle is still showing signs of shell disease, visit your vet.

-In many cases, there's no need to prevent scute shedding—in fact, it's a necessary and important part of water turtle growth and health.
+In many cases, there's no need to prevent scute shedding.
+It's a necessary and important part of water turtle growth and health.
 To avoid problems, however, it's important to maintain an appropriate environment for your turtle and check in with a vet as soon as health issues arise.